Ocean Bill of Lading

 What’s an Ocean Bill of Lading?

-An ocean bill of lading consigned “to order” or “to order of shipper” is negotiable once it is endorsed on the back by the shipper or a representative.
-This endorsed and signed document is sent to a bank in the buyer’s country and is held until the transaction is complete.
-Once the buyer receives this document, the bill of lading can be transferred to the buyer.
+Alternatively, there is the ocean bill of lading that is consigned “to order” or “to order of shipper.”
+This kind of bill of lading is negotiable once the document is endorsed on the back by the shipper (or representative of the shipper).
+The endorsed bill is then sent to the bank in the buyer’s country where it is held until the transaction is completed by the buyer.
+When the buyer has the endorsed original bill of lading and any other required documents, the bill of lading can be transferred to the buyer.

 Need more support?
 If you did not find what you were looking for, contact us for further help!CONTACT US